Floris of London: Stores

 In 2012, Floris opened a second London shop at 147 Ebury Street, Belgravia, offering the full Floris range, together with a Bespoke Perfumery service.
+This shop later closed in 2017.

+The first renovations in over 100 years took place at the Grade II listed Jermyn Street premises in 2017.
+During this renovation a new museum space was created at the rear to display a variety of archive items.

 Notable customers

 The Floris archives hold letters from famous customers detailing their preferences and their thanks, including the following examples: